wagood/laralist/README.md

 * [TailwindMerge](https://github.com/gehrisandro/tailwind-merge-laravel) for Laravel allows you to merge multiple Tailwind CSS classes and automatically resolves conflicts between classes by removing classes conflicting with a class defined later.
 This is especially helpful when you want to override Tailwind CSS classes in your Blade components. <!-- tailwind -->

+* Laravel [Taxify](https://github.com/omaralalwi/laravel-taxify) provides a set of helper functions and classes to simplify tax (VAT) calculations within Laravel applications. that allow developers to easily integrate tax calculation functionalities into their projects with multi tax profiles settings and (fixed, percentage) ways <!-- tax -->

 * [Temporary Directory](https://github.com/spatie/temporary-directory) This package allows you to quickly create, use and delete a temporary directory in the system's temporary directory.

 * [Beautiful toast notifications for Livewire](https://github.com/masmerise/livewire-toaster)